reviews

 some 4 stars i could've probably counted higher, if it wasn't for this 1 thing that i couldn't get out of my head!

-(read: 2023) "ANNE OF GREEN GABBLES" was very pleasant to read and i think the growth of Anne through the years after arriving at GREEN GABBLES was such a beautiful way to wrap up her childhood self and move to her later teens... it was all very rewarding! the thing that made it a 4 was how i wished the emotionally charged scenes went in more detail, because they really had the potential of packing a serious punch, but it always felt like the writing didn't want to go as far as it could have. i also thought the scenes outside of town lacked the whimsy of Avolea and were boring to read through. i mean, anne going to collage was just quickly glossed over.
+(read: 2023)the growth of Anne over the years since arriving at GREEN GABBLES was such a beautiful way to wrap up her childhood self, who was deep in her imagination and always eager to prove herself, and move to her later teens, where she has become wiser and milder, quiter... it was all very rewarding to following! the thing that made it a 4 for me was how i wished the emotionally charged scenes went in more detail or just lingered a little longer, because they all really had the potential of packing a serious punch.. i also thought the scenes outside of Avonlea lacked the spirit that the book had up until then and were boring to read through...

 3